 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, or emotional issues, or substance abuse.
 The counselor may also make available information about community resources to address these concerns.
-A student who wishes to meet with the counselor should complete a referral form located on the counselor's door or from the office area.
+A student who wishes to meet with the counselor should report to the front office so an appointment can scheduled.